lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 The interpolation functions are of a characteristic shape.
 They reach their maximum value $W_i = 1$ at cell point $p_i$, and are zero at all other points.
 Examining Equation 8-1, we draw **Figure 8-2** and see that each interpolation function has the shape of a peaked “hat,” and that interpolation is a linear combination of these hat functions, scaled by the data value at each point.

+Equation 8-4 is the general form for cell interpolation.
+It is used to interpolate any data value defined at the cell points to any other point within the cell.
+We have only to define the specific interpolation functions Wi for each cell type.

+**Specific Forms**

+Each cell type has its own interpolation functions.
+The weights Wi are functions of the parametric coordinates r, s, and t.
+In this section we will define the parametric coordinate system and interpolation function for each primary cell type.
+Composite cells use the interpolation functions and parametric coordinates of their composing primary cells.
+The only difference in coordinate system specification between primary and composite cells is that composite cells use the additional sub-id to specify a particular primary cell.

+**Vertex.** Vertex cells do not require parametric coordinates or interpolation functions since they are zero-dimensional.
+The single weighting function is $W_0 = 1.$

+**Line.** **Figure 8-3** shows the parametric coordinate system and interpolation functions for a line.The line is described using the single parametric coordinate r.

 <figure id="Figure 8-3">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-3.png?raw=true width="640" alt="Figure8-3">
 </figure>
 <figcaption style="color:blue"><b>Figure 8-3</b>.
 Parametric coordinate system and interpolation functions for a line.</figcaption>
 </figure>

+**Pixel.** **Figure 8-4** shows the parametric coordinate system and interpolation functions for a pixel cell type.
+The pixel is described using the two parametric coordinates $(r,s)$.
+Note that the pixel edges are constrained to lie parallel to the global coordinate axes.
+These are often referred to as bilinear interpolation functions.

 <figure id="Figure 8-4">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-4.png?raw=true width="640" alt="Figure8-4">